Comparison in fashion retailing

 The journey from retailer to consumer is on the way of surmounting permanent seismic shifts in changing consumer behavior.
 The hyperscale penetration of digital technology in retail had changed completely in the last years.
 Perhaps it won’t be wrong to say that we are living in a society where the prevalent majority of people belongs to the generation of the first adopters of technology as second nature.

 Technology is a backbone of any future-ready retail or e-Commerce business.
-World renowned companies as McKinsey, Gartner, Forrester issued reports with predictions on the spirit of the retail in 2017.
-Being in on the e-Commerce development, we decided to collect the hottest trends of the current time.
+World-renowned companies like McKinsey, Gartner, Forrester issued reports with predictions on the spirit of the retail in 2017.
+Being in retail app development, we decided to collect the hottest trends of the current time.
 A new business season has already started.
 It may be useful to flash back to the past and rethink if your business is well under way.

 1. Chatbots — Personal shopping assistants

 Chatbots are programming robots designed to preserve the illusion of human conversation with customers through artificial intelligence.
 Bot engines conduct natural language messages into structural data to be widely used in retail and e-Commerce customer journeys.
 They drive conversations without human intervention to engage with people on aiming to reach business goals: to give a hand stimulating sales, to interact with people in cases the mechanical actions could be converted into soulless chat without sacrificing the quality of provided services.
 Bots are applied to confirm payments, notify about an order shipment or delivery, share special offers, and many other kinds of personalized experiences generated by customers.

 With the first appearance backing to 1994, bots have been booming since launching the Messenger Platform by Facebook which enabled to build over 33 000 bots for businesses already.
 The list of companies developing chatbots is not limited to the latter: it is also Avaamo , Chattypeople, Meokey, Smooch and many others which caught the hype.